Updated February 2018

 Weight: 28.7 lbs (single), 30.9 lbs (double)

-The Mountain Buggy +one was the stroller I used nearly every day for a couple of years, so I know it pretty well 🙂
+The Mountain Buggy +one was the all-terrain tandem stroller I used nearly every day for a couple of years, so I know it pretty well 🙂

 When my second child was born we lived in a very urban environment, so I really wanted an in-line stroller that wouldn’t monopolize the entire sidewalk and would easily breeze through the doorway of the coffee shop I frequently haunted (how else would I survive?).